lem-project/lem/README.md

 2. add the code below in "~/.bashrc" for adding the PATH export PATH=$PATH:~/.roswell/bin

-3. enable the new settings
+3. enable the new setting
 $ source ~/.bashrc
 ```
 Then you can start using lem!